 Can Praxis Equine

 Can Praxis is designed for Veterans diagnosed with PTSD/OSI and their spouse/partner/family member.
-It provides an intense nine day program, divided into three phases each of which is three days long.
+It is an intense nine day program, divided into three phases, each of which is three days long.

 THE INJURY AND THE INJURED

-Doctors now recognize that PTSD / OSI is a physical injury as well as psychological condition; using Magnetic Resonance Imaging (MRI), radiologists have demonstrated that the brain injury is visible.
-The irony is that in everyday life the injury is invisible and is often discounted.
-“You’re not in a wheel chair, so you’re not injured.”
+Using the latest Magnetic Resonance Imaging (MRI), radiologists have demonstrated that the brain injury from which PTSD stems is visible.
+The irony is that in everyday life the injury is invisible and is often discounted, with the popular sentiment being that “if you’re not in a wheel chair, you’re not injured.”

-Of course, the reality is that the daily life of one with PTSD / OSI is in many ways turned upside down: reliving trauma while awake and nightmares while asleep cause anxiety, racing heart or sweating.
-People with PTSD / OSI avoid places, events or anything thing that reminds them of the trauma.
-They are easily startled.
-Depression, suicidal tendencies, hyper-vigilance are normal features of PTSD.
-So, too, are crisis and conflict.
-Marriage and family relationships suffer greatly.
+The reality is that the daily life of one with PTSD/OSI is in many ways turned upside down: reliving trauma while awake and having nightmares while asleep causes anxiety, a racing heart or excessive sweating.
+People with injuries such as PTSD avoid places, events and anything that reminds them of their trauma.
+This will introduce crisis and conflict in which marriage and family relationships are suffering enormous strain.

-Are spouses and family members be effected by the veterans’ PTSD?
-Spouses attending Can Praxis report that they also experience symptoms of PTSD.
+Spouses and family members are affected by Veterans’ PTSD.
 This is known as secondary PTSD.
-As the saying goes, ‘If you’re standing next to a puddle and someone throws a rock in, everyone gets splashed.’
-So, spouses and children are often anxious, hyper-vigilant and experience other difficulties too.
-At Can Praxis, it becomes clear that the spouses are absolutely vital to the recovery of the veterans and that the spouses’ needs are of equal importance to the veterans’ needs.
+As the saying goes, “If you’re all standing next to a puddle and someone throws a rock in, everyone gets splashed.”
+So, spouses and children are often anxious, hyper-vigilant, and depressed, and can experience other difficulties, too.
+At Can Praxis, it becomes clear that the spouses are absolutely vital to the recovery of the Veterans.
+We emphasize that the spouses’ needs are of equal importance to the Veterans’ needs.

 CAN PRAXIS: THREE PHASES IN NINE DAYS

-Attended by up to 6 couples, veterans and spouses (or close family member).
-Spouses are equal, always.
+Attended by up to six “couples” of Veterans and their spouses/partners or close family members, who are always regarded as equal participants.
 The content is divided between:

-1) A critically acclaimed mediation practice designed to promote the resolution of conflict between spouses
+1) A step by step strategy designed to promote communication and the resolution of conflict between spouses;

-2) Equine Assisted Learning is a federally recognized equine discipline.
-Horses are animals of prey; they instinctively assess if other animals or people are friend or foe.
+2) Equine Assisted Learning, a federally recognized equine discipline.
+Horses are animals of prey; they instinctively assess if another animal or a person is a friend or a foe.
 The comfort level of the horse, as demonstrated by its body language, provides participants with instant and accurate feedback about themselves.
-The horse’s behavior is an invitation to have a conversation.
+The horse’s behavior becomes an invitation to have a conversation.
 Participants walk alongside the horse and do not ride.

-Phase I is run from a private horse arena near Rocky Mountain House, AB.
+Phase I is run from a private facility near Rocky Mountain House, Alberta and a specialized location near Whitby, Ontario.

-Attended by up to 10 veterans or 10 spouses who have attended Phase I (participants attend without their spouse; this provides opportunities to know others who are in a very similar situation and develop a nationwide network of support).
+Attended by up to ten Veterans or their spouses who have previously attended Phase I. Participants attend without their spouse, providing them opportunities to know others in similar situations, which helps further develop a nationwide network of support while also providing couples a respite from daily care of the injured Veteran.
 Participants can attend Phase II months or years after attending Phase I.

-Participants spend three days in central Alberta with an established and experienced horse outfitter, learning to ride and care for horses in a private, relaxed ranch setting.
-A debriefing by the camp fire each evening with Steve and Jim are times to recall lessons learned on Phase I and discuss how to continue using accumulated knowledge and experience.
-These three days are also an opportunity to understand, and be understood by, peers from all over Canada.
-Accommodation consists of small, basic but comfortable cabins for three people.
+Participants spend three days in central Alberta learning to ride and care for horses in a private, relaxed, western ranch setting.
+A debriefing by the campfire each evening with facilitators are times to recall lessons learned during Phase I and discuss how to continue using accumulated knowledge and experience.
+Typically, this is when participants exchange successes and learn from each other.

-Attended by up to 6 couples, veterans and spouses (or close family member) who are sufficiently stable in their relationship to achieve three days in the wilderness without disruptive conflict.
+Attended by up to six “couples” of Veterans and spouses/partners or close family members, participants of Phase III are sufficiently stable in their relationships to achieve three days in the wilderness without disruptive conflict.

 CONFLICT AND CRISIS